makovstanislav/Prompt-Lake/README.md

 The easiest way to deploy this Next.js application is by using the Vercel Platform, created by the makers of Next.js.
 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for detailed instructions.

-If you use Vercel, please change values of `NEXTAUTH_URL` and `NEXTAUTH_URL_INTERNAL` to yourapp.vercel.app in "Environment variables" tab in the project settings on Vercel dashboard.
+If you use Vercel, please change values of `NEXTAUTH_URL`, `NEXTAUTH_URL_INTERNAL` and 'NEXT_PUBLIC_API_URL' to yourapp.vercel.app in "Environment variables" tab in the project settings on Vercel dashboard.

 ## 4. Possible issues

-- The feed on the homepage might not load the first time.
-User has to refresh the page.
+- The feed on the homepage might show stale data https://github.com/makovstanislav/prompt-lake/issues/6#issue-1751023834